 During winter and spring school breaks and in the summer, the Vanderbilt Museum’s Education Department creates fun workshops for children in preschool, kindergarten and grades 1-3.
 Workshops begin with an educator-led tour of the Vanderbilt Museum’s marine-life, natural-history and ethnographic-artifact collections, and animal habitats.
 Hands-on learning and creative projects include making rainforest instruments, fish-print t-shirts, paper animal sculptures, seashell wind chimes, marine-life watercolor paintings, and Native American animal masks.

 Vanderbilt education programs are aligned with New York State curriculum standards.
 Each year, the Museum publishes an education booklet for regional schools.
 The publication outlines programs on natural history, marine life, Long Island Gold Coast history, and architecture for various grade levels.
-The education booklet includes planetarium-based science and astronomy programs, and the Museum’s new Mobile Classroom: Discovering the Universe, a traveling science and astronomy classroom that visits area schools.
+The education booklet includes planetarium-based science and astronomy programs.